DataDog/hiring-engineers/answers.md

 2 out of 3!
 Well done you!

-:white_check_mark: Payload 2: PostgreSQL with Anomalies :thumbsup:
+:white_check_mark: Graph 2: PostgreSQL with Anomalies :thumbsup:

 ### Graph 3:
 Lastly, we need "CMetric" with the [rollup function](https://docs.datadoghq.com/dashboards/functions/rollup/) for custom time aggregation, basically to sum up all points for the past hour into one entry.
 Once the dashboard is created, change the timeframe for this dashboard to 24 hours, so we get 24 data points.